REINFORCEMENT BRACKETS FOR RUSTED SHOCK MOUNTS

 We guarantee that the installation does not require any sort of advanced mechanical knowledge.
 If you know how to remove and replace a wheel, how to use a grinder and a drill, most likely you will be able to follow the steps of our easy installation guide without any problems.

-If ever you begin your install and you feel like you are not able to install our products because it is out of your skill range, you can ask your local mechanic to install it for you OR you can ship it back to us for a full refund without any hassle.
-Since our founding in 2015, we never had to do refund any of our clients due to their lack of installation skills!
+If ever you receive the product and feel like you are not able to install our products because it is out of your skill range, you can ask your local mechanic to install it for you OR you can return it.

 |Mazda Tribute / Tribute Hybrid||2001-2011||All||All|